Table of Contents

 ShipBob is the 3PL that powers international fulfilment for many of today’s most popular brands.
 For example, Ombraz, sells sunglasses to customers in 55 different countries.
 The brand has moved inventory to Canada and Europe to streamline their international fulfilment and reduce costs.

 “We found that sending inventory to Europe involved less paperwork and was faster than expected.
-The process of getting inventory sent to ShipBob’s fulfilment centre location in Ireland was very streamlined.”Nikolai Paloni, Co-Founder of Ombraz Sunglasses
+The process of getting inventory sent to ShipBob’s fulfilment centre location in Europe was very streamlined.”Nikolai Paloni, Co-Founder of Ombraz Sunglasses

 Fulfilment vs. fulfilment FAQs